Celtic Otherworld: Continental Celtic mythology

 Greco-Roman geographers tell us about Celtic belief in islands consecrated to gods and heroes.
 Among them were Anglesey (Môn), off the north coast of Wales, which was the sacred isle of the druids of Britain; the Scilly isles, where archaeological remains of proto-historical temples have been found; and some of the Hebrides, which were, in the Gaelic tradition, home to ghosts and demons: on one of them, Skye, the Irish hero Cúchulainn was taught by the warrior woman Scathach.

 Byzantine scholar Procopius of Caesarea described the Otherworld of the ancient Gauls.
 He said it was thought that the land of the dead lay west of Great Britain.
 The Continental Celtic myths told that once the souls of the dead had left their bodies, they traveled to the northwest coast of Gaul and took a boat toward Britain.
 When they crossed the Channel, the souls went to the homes of the fishermen, and knocked desperately at their doors.
 The fishermen then went out of their houses and led the souls to their destination in ghostly ships.

 There are still remains of those beliefs in the folklore of Brittany, where the name Bag an Noz is used to denote those ships who carry the dead to their goal: Anatole Le Braz describes in his book La légende de la mort chez les Bretons armoricains the existence of souls' processions which make their way toward coastal places like Laoual, to start their last travel from there.

 In Asturian mythology, there are many stories which describe human encounters with xanas, fairies which are dancing around a chief fairy, the Xana Mega, or the "Queen of Fairies", known as xacias in Galicia.
 The castro of Altamira is said to hide an enormous underground realm which is ruled by a royal couple, and whose entrance is found some place on the hill.

+Modern treatments

+Modern authors such as J. R. R. Tolkien, C. S. Lewis, and Jim Butcher have all drawn inspiration from various aspects of the Celtic Otherworld.
+In Tolkien's The Hobbit, the inspiration is seen when the narrative ventures into the otherworldly elven realm of the Mirkwood.
+In Lewis's The Chronicles of Narnia, there exists a magical land called Narnia populated by magical beings, talking animals, and other supernatural elements.
+In Butcher's The Dresden Files, most supernatural beings come from another plane of existence called the "Nevernever," including the Sidhe (inspired by the Aos Sí) and Tuatha Dé Danann.